 The season culminates on New Year’s Eve with one of the best displays of fireworks in Pennsylvania.

 The western PA city of Hermitage comes alive this time of year and makes a great holiday destination in Pennsylvania.
 The most popular place to visit during the holiday season is Kraynak’s Christmas display.
 This display is known throughout the state as being one of the most festive holiday displays in Pennsylvania.
 Stroll through the 300-foot long holiday spectacular and enjoy the sights and sounds of the season.

 Another great holiday destination in Pennsylvania is the community of Jim Thorpe.
 Nestled among the Pocono Mountains, Jim Thorpe features a quaint downtown that seems like a winter wonderland.

 The town throws an Olde Time Christmas celebration during the first three weekends of December.
 Visitors can enjoy shopping in the downtown shops and enjoy live music.

 It should come as no surprise that the town known as the “Sweetest Place on Earth” and “Chocolatetown, USA” is also one of the best holiday destinations in Pennsylvania.
 In fact, I’ve written a whole post with my suggestions for things to do at Christmastime in Hershey and Harrisburg.

 The star attraction in Hershey is Christmas Candylane at Hersheypark.
 The park is open for holiday festivities in November and December and features many of your favorite rides, along with special holiday decorations, live reindeer, and Santa.
-Nearby, visitors can drive through Hershey Sweet Lights, a two-mile driving trail through the countryside featuring hundreds of displays.
+Nearby, visitors can drive through Hershey Sweet Lights, a two-mile driving trail through the countryside featuring hundreds of displays, and one of the best places to see Christmas lights in PA.

 The holiday season in Greensburg means one thing: Overly’s Country Christmas.
 Begun in 1956, this holiday tradition has grown to become one of the largest holiday light displays in the state.
 Visitors flock to the Westmoreland County Fairgrounds just outside of Greensburg to see this light display, and proceeds go towards local children’s charities.